The Good Samaritan—Sitting Down With Seemantini Khot

 I formed a student- union to help women who were grass-cutters.
 They didn’t even know how to weigh the grass that they would sell and people would bargain with them which led to a lot of losses that these women would incur.
 I bought a weighing scale and since they didn’t know to manage their money, I handled their finances as well.
 All the profits made were rationed out throughout the week to ensure that they all had enough to eat and I set up a few savings accounts for them.

-During the emergency, their actions were labeled as anti-government and were asked to relocate but they refused to do so because they felt settled down with their children going to school and their newfound financial stability.
+During the emergency, their actions were labelled as anti-government and were asked to relocate but they refused to do so because they felt settled down with their children going to school and their newfound financial stability.

 I was put behind the bars at the age of 17 because I was the reason behind their defiance.
 I applied and studied for my board exams while I was confined in jail.
 Despite this, the fact that I had changed the lives of the members of a community that was once neglected made my stay in jail relatively easy.